CPR - infant

 - Keep your other hand on the infant's forehead, keeping the head tilted back.

-- Press down on the infant's chest so that it compresses about 1/3 to 1/2 the depth of the chest.
+- Press down on the infant's chest so that it compresses about one third to one half the depth of the chest.

 5. Open the airway.
 Lift up the chin with one hand.
 At the same time, tilt the head by pushing down on the forehead with the other hand.